"Bring the iconic taste of Olive Garden's baked parmesan shrimp to the comfort of your own home with this spot-on copycat recipe."

 Of which there are many.

-Another great endorsement for this recipe: the night I made this dish, The Boyfriend’s father was visiting, and he couldn’t stop raving about how good it was, to the point where I was running out of ways to say “thank you.”
+Another great endorsement for this recipe: the night I made this dish, The Husband’s father was visiting, and he couldn’t stop raving about how good it was, to the point where I was running out of ways to say “thank you.”